cloudmon360/grideye_agent/README.md

 Note that hstatus is string, and therefore cannot be plotted, but can be used as event (if changed).
 Note also that htime has been defined in milliseconds to avoid floating point numbers.
 Floats can be used but are more complex to handle.

 If the YANG model is changed, the grideye *controller* is restarted.

-The other way is to register the new metric in teh YANG model from the plugin.
+The other way is to register the new metric in the YANG model from the plugin.
 This is done using the getopt function which is called on when the plugin is loaded.